ntjennings1/seeds/python/examples/12zoo/README.md

-# Operations
+# Env

-This ninth example will utilize the concept of abstraction.
+This tenth example will utilize the concept of inheritance in relation to the environment.

 ## Usage